CHARITY LODGE NO. 134 A.F. & A.M.

-Larrimore and the Grand Line to conduct the installation ceremonies for
+Larrimore and his Grand Line to conduct the installation ceremonies for

 Charity Lodge.
-The first "open lodge" (which allowed non-masons to
+The first "open installation" (which allowed non-masons to

-attend Lodge) in Charity's history was opened "in due form" by
+attend the installation) in Charity's history was opened by

 Worshipful Master James L. McLaughlin.
 There were 130 present, including